mplutka/tm-bt-led/README.md

 1. Checkout this repo or download the code on your PC on which you intend to run
 2. Open a Windows and `cd` inside the code directory
-3. `npm install` (This should install everything needed.
+3. `install.bat` (This should install everything needed.
 If something fails especially on compilation, check Prerequisites#5)
-4. Run "setup.bat" to detect your device and dump it's data to a file for faster reconnects (necessary)
+4. Run `setup.bat` to detect your device and dump it's data to a file for faster reconnects (necessary)
-5. You can start "test.bat" to run demo mode.
+5. You can start `test.bat` to run demo mode.

 ## Launch

-1. Inside the code directory, launch run.bat followed by the game name (e.g. "run.bat f1").
+1. Inside the code directory, launch `run.bat` followed by the game name (e.g. `run.bat f1`) or use the provided shortcut batch files.
 2. Press both upper buttons on the TM BT and let it connect when prompted to do so.
 It shouldn't be paired to your PC or other device before doing this!
 3. If it is not picking up any devices ("2.
 Discovering devices" or "1.
 Starting scan..." never shows up), try restarting the script.
 4. It should say "5.
 Listening for game data..." if all went well.
 If not also try to unplug and replug the USB stick and start over.